CoupDeWhoop/CoupDeWhoop/README.md

 ### Hi there 👋

 - 🌱 Career switcher from musician and teacher to software developer.
-Since completing the Northcoders bootcamp I have continued to build skills in front and back end development and am ready to give my focus to a career in either direction.
+I have completed the Northcoders bootcamp and continue to build skills in front and back end development.
+I have been working on data structures and algorithms using Typescript, with a focus on Object Orientated Programming.

+- 🔨 Recent projects include a Exhibition Curator website built using NextJS, Typsecript and Tailwind.
+The website brings together the content of several museum APIs to allow the user to curate their own digital exhibition.
+Implementing testing using React Testing Library and mocking APIs using Mock Service Worker.
+[Curator](https://github.com/CoupDeWhoop/exhibition-curator)

-- I'm currently working on developing a music journal and practice-log application utilising the cross platform capabilities of React Native.
-The front and back end repos are available on my profile.
+- 🎻 I also have an ongoing project developing a music journal and practice-log application utilising the cross platform capabilities of React Native.
+[Front-end](https://github.com/CoupDeWhoop/sonata-fe) | [Back-end](https://github.com/CoupDeWhoop/sonata)

-- Take a look!
+- 📖 I have been reading "Clean Code" by Robert C. Martin and "Computer Systems - a Programmers Perspective" by Randal E. Bryant and David Richard O'Hallaron.

 <!--
 **CoupDeWhoop/CoupDeWhoop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.